Hibernian F.C.: 2020s: Managerial turnover

 Hibs finished seventh in a 2019–20 league season that was curtailed by the COVID-19 pandemic.
-In the following season they finished third in the league and reached the 2021 Scottish Cup Final, but this was lost 1–0 to St Johnstone.
+In the following season they finished third in the league and reached the 2021 Scottish Cup final, but this was lost 1–0 to St Johnstone.
 Ross guided Hibs to the League Cup final later that year, but was sacked 10 days before the final after a run of seven defeats in nine league games.
 Shaun Maloney was appointed as manager in December 2021, but was himself sacked four months later, having won six games out of nineteen.
 His successor, Lee Johnson, was appointed manager on 19 May 2022.
+Hibs finished fifth and qualified for European competition under Johnson, but his "rollercoaster" 15-month spell was ended when the team lost three consecutive games to start the 2023–24 league season.

+Following a fourth stint as caretaker manager, David Gray was appointed on a permanent basis in June 2024.
+After a bad start to the 2024–25 season that had Hibs bottom of the Premiership table in early December, they went on a 17-game unbeaten run that lifted them into a third-place finish and European qualification.

+On 1 August 2025, Dan Barnett became Chief Executive Officer of Hibernian FC, succeeding Ben Kensell.
+Barnett, formerly Commercial Director at Leicester City and involved in international sporting events including UEFA competitions and the America’s Cup, was appointed to support the club’s commercial growth and strategic development.